-The governing body sets and reviews Pay Policy on an annual basis.
+The governing body sets and reviews the Pay Policy on an annual basis.
 Decisions regarding pay progression is delegated to the Pay Committee and is based on performance evidenced from a range of sources, including an annual appraisal.
+This includes teaching staff and the senior leadership team.
+Any pay rises of teaching staff are authorised by the pay committee.